dominikh/gotraceui/cmd/gotraceui/HACKING.md

-Sysmon runs at most every 20 μs, but it will run considerably less often if it thinks there's nothing to do, up to 10 ms. In testing, even in busy programs (with GOMAXPROCS restricted to low values), sysmon sometimes decides to sleep for 5 ms. A loop calling syscall.Nanosleep, sleeping 10 ms each time, will have EvGoSysBlock spans that last from ~10 ms to 5 ms, with the other 5 ms being the time between EvGoSysCall and EvGoSysExit.
+Sysmon runs at most every 20 μs, but it will run considerably less often if it thinks there's nothing to do, up to 10 ms. In testing, even in busy programs (with GOMAXPROCS restricted to low values), sysmon sometimes decides to sleep for 5 ms. A loop calling syscall.Nanosleep, sleeping 10 ms each time, will have EvGoSysBlock spans that last from ~10 ms to 5 ms, with the other 5 ms being the time between EvGoSysCall and EvGoSysBlock.

 Another issue is that when a syscall returns fast enough we'll not be provided with information on how long the syscall took.
 In the worst case, a fast syscall could've run for 10 ms, and to us it'll look like 10 ms of user code.